koch-tobias/master-thesis/README.md

 This pipeline is used to generate insights about the predictions of the final models.

 ## 🐍 Usage in Python
-Since there is no data provided in this repository, the first step is to add your data by using the following folder structure:</br>
+Since there is no data provided in this repository, the first step is to add the data to the root folder by using the following folder structure:</br>
 master-thesis/ </br>
 ├─ data/ </br>
 │  ├─ labeled/ </br>